Indigenous science

 Indigenous science is the application and intersection of Indigenous knowledge and science.
 This field is based on careful observation of the environment, and through experimentation.
 It is a holistic field, informed by physical, social, mental and cultural knowledge.
 When applied to ecology and the environment, it can be sometimes termed traditional ecological knowledge.
 Indigenous science involves the knowledge systems and practices of Indigenous peoples, which are rooted in their cultural traditions and relationships to their indigenous context.
 There are some similar methods of Western science including (but not limited to): observation, prediction, interpretation, and questioning.
 There are also some areas in which Western science and Indigenous science differ.
 Indigenous knowledge is place and case-specific and does not attempt to label or generalize natural processes.
 Western science strives to find commonalities and theories that can be applied to all areas, such as Newton's Laws of Physics.
 This is because most Indigenous knowledge stems from the relationship humans have with their environment, which is passed down through stories or is discovered through observation.
 Western knowledge takes a different approach by isolating targets to study, splitting them from their surroundings and making sets of assumptions and theories.
 Community is a larger aspect of Indigenous science, and conclusions are shared through oral tradition and family knowledge, whereas most Western science research is published in a journal specific to that scientific field, and may restrict access to various papers.

 There is a history of oppression against Native Americans beginning when settlers came to America, and this has carried into the field of Indigenous science as American scientists and academics have overlooked the findings and knowledge of Indigenous people.
 Multiple studies found that Indigenous perspectives are rarely represented in empirical studies, and has led to the underrepresentation of Native people in research fields.
 In addition, Western researchers have benefitted from the research they do about Indigenous nations, while the tribes do not receive compensation for their work and information.

+In addition to a lack of compensation, Indigenous peoples in Canada have also been subjected to unethical and exploitative research practices.
+In the 1930s and 1940s, Canadian researchers subjected approximately 600 Indigenous infants to “human experimental work,” reportedly using them as “guinea pigs” to collect data related to the tuberculosis vaccine.These practices have been cited as part of a broader history of colonial research, in which Indigenous communities were treated as objects of study rather than as peoples with autonomy, consent, and rights.

 Higher recognition and advocacy of Indigenous people in the 21st century has increased the visibility of this field.
 There has been a growing recognition of the potential benefits of incorporating Indigenous perspectives and knowledge, particularly in fields such as ecology and environmental management.